ialdabe/IXA-EHU-DBpedia-spotlight-EN/README.md

 The index step generates lots of information that is not necessary to run the server.
 Once all the indexing steps are done, it is possible to keep just the following information:
 - pos-en-general-brown.HiddenMarkovModel (it is not used, but it is necessary because of the configuration)
+- index-withSF-withTypes-compressed: this directory contains the necessary information to disambiguate the entities
+- server_jar.properties or server.properties
+- spotter.dict (it is not used but sometimes is necessary due to configuration issues)

-- index-withSF-withTypes-compressed: this directory contains the necessary information to disambiguate the entities It is a good idea to create a jar file with all the dependencies once the server is ready to be used.
+It is a good idea to create a jar file with all the dependencies once the server is ready to be used.
 To do so, go to the dist directory and type: mvn package